FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

 The REV Robotics Control Hub should come with the Robot Controller app pre-installed.
-Once you have successfully installed the Driver Station on an Android phone, you will want to establish a secure wireless connection between the Control Hub and the Operator Console.
-This connection will allow your Operator Console phone to select op modes on your Robot Controller and send gamepad input to these programs.
+Once you have successfully installed the Driver Station on an Android phone, you will want to establish a secure wireless connection between the Control Hub and the DRIVER STATION.
+This connection will allow your DRIVER STATION device to select op modes on your Robot Controller and send gamepad input to these programs.
-Likewise, it will allow your op modes running on your Robot Controller to send telemetry data to your Operator Console phone where it can be displayed for your drivers.
+Likewise, it will allow your op modes running on your Robot Controller to send telemetry data to your DRIVER STATION phone where it can be displayed for your drivers.
 The process to connect the two devices is known as "pairing."